Evaluation#

 plt.show()

-We can also evaluate the trained model on the test set using the evaluate method of the Evaluator.
-(Remember that the method returns a dictionary of metric values.)
+We can also evaluate the trained model on the test set by calling the eval method of the Trainer, which returns a dictionary of metric values.